-Located between the United States and Central America, Mexico’s geography and Spanish language puts it in an ideal position to act as a gateway to Latin American pharmaceutical markets.
+Located between the United States and Central America, Mexico’s geography and Spanish language put it in an ideal position to act as a gateway to Latin American pharmaceutical markets.

-With an estimated size of $10 billion in 2016, the country’s pharmaceutical market ranks twelfth globally with stable economy although it is classified as upper-middle income, it also offers lower costs compared with other countries.
+With an estimated size of $10 billion in 2016, the country’s pharmaceutical market ranks twelfth globally with a stable economy although it is classified as upper-middle-income, it also offers lower costs compared with other countries.